ludivineConstanti/pixiji-gatsby/mdDocumentation/researchOrganisation.md

 I first thought about removing the "Reducer" or "Actions" at the end of the file name, to make it shorter, since they were in the reducers and actions folder anyways, but I changed my mind after clicking a few times on the files in the reducer folder, thinking I was going to find the component.

+## Naming variables, properties...

+I first used a lot of individual letters for my names. ex: `t.map(e => e.split(""))`, since I felt that the code is more readable, since it's shorter.
+I then changed my mind, after working on the project during a few months and seeing how easy it is to forget the structure and names of the website, and decided to use names that are more descriptive-

 ### Update

 This stopped being relevant after I started using redux-toolkit